Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Provincially regulated weeds

-View or download fact sheets for prohibited noxious and noxious weeds legislated under the Weed Control Act.
+Read the fact sheets for prohibited noxious and noxious weeds legislated under the Weed Control Act through the Alberta Invasive Species Council.

 Prohibited noxious weeds

-The following plants are designated as prohibited noxious weeds; this includes the plant’s seeds.
+The following plants are designated as prohibited noxious weeds and includes the plant’s seeds.
 Prohibited noxious weeds pose a serious threat as they spread rapidly and are highly competitive.
 This weed designation is a regulatory support for an ‘Early Detection, Rapid Response’ stage of invasive plant management.

 - Autumn Olive (Elaeagnus umbellata)